-- Research assessment completed in EDS 722.

-- Completion of EDC 730 Trends and Issues in Curriculum, including 10 hours of practicum.

-- Portfolio assessment completed in EDC 730.

-- Disposition assessments.
+- Research assessment completed in EDS 722. - Completion of EDC 730 Trends and Issues in Curriculum, including 10 hours of practicum. - · Portfolio assessment completed in EDC 730. - · Disposition assessments.

-- Approval by COTE.

 Gate 4: Practica, Portfolio Assessment II, and Completion of Program Requirements

 The final gate provides the summative evaluation of student performance on the program standards.
 Students complete multiple practica throughout the program, including a 10-hour practicum in EDC 732, a 10-hour practicum in EDC 736, and an 80-hour practicum in EDC 750.